-Failure to comply with this policy may result in disciplinary action being taken.
+Failure to comply with the Sanctions Policy may result in disciplinary action being taken.
 Failure to comply with international sanctions laws is a criminal offence which carries significant penalties for both the Company and individuals.
 Breaches of sanctions laws could also result in the withdrawal of our banking facilities.